lichman0405/xunfeispark/CONTRIBUTING.md

-# Contributing to SparkAI
+# Contributing to PySparkAI

-Thank you for your interest in contributing to SparkAI!
+Thank you for your interest in contributing to PySparkAI!
 Here are a few pointers about how you can help.

 ## Setting Up Your Development Environment